-Note: Some boats may have an optional or standard butane stove.
+Note: Some boats may have an optional or standard electric or butane stove.
 Please refer to your stove manual for proper usage, maintenance and caution statements.
+The electric stove operates off the shore power system or onboard generator, and has a circuit breaker labeled "range" on the main electrical control panel.